 Prostate cancer is the most common malignancy among elderly men.
 Due to increasing life expectancy and the introduction of prostate-specific antigen (PSA) screening, a rising number of elderly men are diagnosed with prostate cancer.
 Each year, the diagnosis of prostate cancer in men ages 70 and older led to Medicare costs in excess of $1.2 billion over the ensuing 3 years… and some people are wondering: are older prostate cancer patients overtreated?

-The main objective of this study was to quantify the costs to the Medicare program associated with detection and treatment of prostate cancer among elderly men in the United States.
+The main objective of this study was to quantify the costs to the Medicare program associated with the detection and treatment of prostate cancer among elderly men in the United States.
 National Medicare costs were estimated using per-person costs, stage-adjusted prostate cancer incidence rates by age from SEER 2007 through 2011, and 2010 Census population estimates by age.

 The investigations included 49 692 men aged 70 years or older, diagnosed with localized prostate cancer between 2004 and 2007.
-The median per-patient cost related to diagnosis and workup, treatment, follow-up and morbidity management was $14 453 within 3 years after diagnosis; for those with a Gleason score of 6 or lower, who received no active treatment within 1 year of diagnosis, the median cost was $1914.
+The median per-patient cost related to diagnosis and workup, treatment, follow-up, and morbidity management was $14 453 within 3 years after diagnosis; for those with a Gleason score of 6 or lower, who received no active treatment within 1 year of diagnosis, the median cost was $1914.

 The majority of the costs are related to treatment.
 Reducing the provision of low-value health care services among this patient population represents a potential source of significant cost savings for the U.S. Medicare program.
-Age, clinical stage, PSA level, histological grade, and comorbidities should be carefully balanced before making a treatment decision, especially in elderly men suffering from prostate cancer.
+Age, clinical-stage, PSA level, histological grade, and comorbidities should be carefully balanced before making a treatment decision, especially in elderly men suffering from prostate cancer.

 Ronald Chen, MD, MPH, of the University of North Carolina at Chapel Hill, and colleagues reported: “Elderly patients, especially those with comorbidities, are unlikely to die of prostate cancer or benefit from screening”.